 Door Alarms—All exits are fitted with alarms, as provided by the Department of Education.
 This safety measure was adopted to help ensure that students could not exit the building without someone knowing.
 The alarms are in all public schools across the City.

 Online Safety—Each year our technology teacher, Ms. Phillips, instructs students in all grades on the importance of Internet Safety.
 Through the interactive curriculum, students learn about all aspects of how they can navigate the web safely.

 Respect for All—Respect For All was launched in 2007 to actively promote a community of respect for diversity in each of our schools.
 Students should feel valued, supported and safe in their school.
-February 13-17, 2017 is Respect For All Week in all NYC public schools, is usually held during mid-February.
+Respect For All Week, which is celebrated in all NYC public schools, is usually held during mid-February.
 During this week, schools have the opportunity to highlight and build upon ongoing diversity programs and curriculum-based instruction.
 Schools also have the opportunity to embark upon new initiatives that promote respect for diversity and engage students in meaningful lessons and/or other activities that focus on preventing bias-based harassment, intimidation and/or bullying.
 If you have questions about Respect for All, please contact our program coordinators Ms. McEnaney or Mr. Narcisse.